 If you are subject to the bookkeeping obligation, you must retain accounting documents in accordance with the relevant bookkeeping rules.
-There are no requirements regarding the format in which the documents must be stored.
-You can therefore decide whether you wish to keep vouchers on paper or in electronic format.
+There are no requirements regarding the format in which the documents must be stored and you are thereby free to store the vouchers in paper or electronic form.

 Primary documentation and secondary documentation

 The Bookkeeping Act makes a distinction between primary and secondary documentation.
 Primary documentation is used as a basis for the actual bookkeeping process.
 Secondary documentation are often additional documentation with important information, which does not directly lead to any transactions in the accounts.
 Examples of secondary documentation include sales agreements, order slips and other agreements of importance for the enterprise.

 In some cases, secondary documentation can also become be considered to constitute primary documentation because the primary documentation does not contain sufficient information.
 If you send an invoice with the following text: 'Sale in accordance with agreement', the agreement will be considered to be primary documentation and must be retained for the same period of time as the invoice.

 Primary documentation must generally be retained for 5 years.
 The requirement for the retention of secondary documentation is 3.5 years.

 The following are considered to be primary documentation:

 - Vouchers which form a basis for the actual bookkeeping (incoming and outgoing invoices, cash book balances, bank vouchers, salary slips, etc.)